 Dale Ewell hadn’t made his fortune in life by being a pushover.
 Growing up during the Great Depression, Dale knew the value of a dollar and the hard work that went into earning each and every single one of them.
 By 1992, he’d earned a reputation as a strict and often ruthless businessman who had earned millions by selling small aircraft through his business, Western Piper Sales, Inc.

-Dale’s wife, Glee, once a teacher, had spent the years of children's youth as a Martha Stewart-like homemaker and civic activist.
-As a stay-at-home mother, she had been responsible for the child rearing duties and Dale had been the disciplinarian.
-It was later said, Dale ran his home with the same force and determination he did business.
+Dale’s wife, Glee, once a teacher, had spent the years of their children's youth as a Martha Stewart–like homemaker and civic activist.
+As a stay-at-home mother, she had been responsible for the child-rearing duties, and Dale had been the disciplinarian.
+It was later said that Dale ran his home with the same force and determination he did his business.

 Spoiled Little Rich Boy

-Dale had grown up during the hardest economic times America had ever known and as a result, didn’t have a lot of material things as a child.
-He'd tried to rectify that, Being a self-made millionaire, by spending money lavishly on his children Dale made sure they had the finest things money could buy.
+Dale had grown up during the hardest economic times America had ever known, and as a result, he didn’t have a lot of material things as a child.
+He'd tried to rectify that, being a self-made millionaire, by spending money lavishly on his children.
+Dale made sure they had the finest things money could buy.

-When Dana went off to college at the University of Santa Clara, he did so in designer clothing and driving a BMW.
+When Dana went off to college at Santa Clara University, he did so in designer clothing and driving a BMW.
 At SCU, he regaled classmates with stories about being a stockbroker at eighteen and the current owner of a company that grossed $2.7 million per year.

 The Biggest Loser

 One of Dana’s college pals who believed the lies that spewed forth from the spoiled little rich boy was Joel Radovcich.